Pig Hunt: Home release

 Lightning Media released the DVD and Blu-ray in July 2010 with a bonus behind-the-scenes documentary with a total length of about 40 minutes.

 Reception

 In a positive review, Sean Smithson of Twitch Film states that Pig Hunt is a cult film in which "the story is the star".
-Joshua Siebalt of DreadCentral rated the film 0.5/5 and called it misogynistic, immature, and annoying.
-Bill Gibron of DVD Talk rated the film 4/5 and described it as "wholly original" yet strongly influenced by many other films.
-Heidi Williams of The Oregonian rated it C- and wrote that it "comes off... like a SciFi Channel B movie."
+Joshua Siebalt of DreadCentral rated the film 0.5 out of 5 and called it misogynistic, immature, and annoying.
+Bill Gibron of DVD Talk rated the film 4 out of 5 and described it as "wholly original" yet strongly influenced by many other films.
+Heidi Williams of The Oregonian rated it C− and wrote that it "comes off... like a SciFi Channel B movie."
 Jeremy Knox of Film Threat rated the film 3/5 stars and called it "a flawed, but really fun film".
 In a mixed review, Dennis Harvey of Variety called it "enjoyably offbeat" but "not entirely satisfying".
-Mick LaSalle of the SF Gate rated the film 3/5 stars and called it "a routine thriller" that is pretty good for what it is.
+Mick LaSalle of the SF Gate rated the film 3 out of 5 stars and called it "a routine thriller" that is pretty good for what it is.